 What's The Best Dynamic Pricing Software?

 Businesses need a platform that allows employees to add all the relevant variables and data points, and most importantly, make changes to prices as soon as new circumstances arise.
 A solution that can, for instance, calculate market demand, inventory levels, and seasonality, and then set prices accordingly.

 To make well-timed price adjustments businesses need a certain degree of automation that algorithms can provide.
 However, designing algorithms requires technical expertise and constant support.

-This is why companies use a rules-based pricing solution like Hyperon.
+This is why companies use a dynamic pricing tools like Hyperon.